 Why Should You Link Your Google Ads Console To Google Search Console?

 Um, because you’ll get more data.
 DUH!

 By linking Google Search Console (GSC) with Google Ads you get a snapshot glance of paid vs. organic keywords.
 You will get data at the Search Query and Keyword levels so you can see the incremental value of paid vs. organic terms.

 This should be really great news for paid advertisers and SEO campaigns alike.
 Google’s spin is that you can see new, organic opportunities and new, paid search opportunities.
 Equally, you can see- in a really simple report- where you are performing well organically and make adjustments to drop paid search bids or pause keywords altogether if you’re on a limited budget.
 This is especially great news whether you’re doing both yourself or if you’re working in an agency that provides both PPC and SEO to the same client.

 How to Create A Google Search Console Linked Account In Google Ads

-Similar to linking Google Ads to Analytics, click on the gear icon in the upper right corner and select Linked Accounts.
+Similar to linking Google Ads to Analytics, click on the gear icon in the upper right corner, and select Linked Accounts.
 You’ll see an option for Search Console.
 Follow these steps: